Module 1: The agentic app and why observability matters

 Build a conversation for later analysis

-Before we move on, let’s generate a richer session with multiple turns.
+Before we move on, let’s generate a richer session with multiple conversation exchanges (called "turns" in AI terminology — each turn is one question from you and one response from the agent).
 This will give us more data to explore when we get to tracing in Module 4.

 1. In the same chat, ask a follow-up question: